rebeccalim20/IDAssignment1/README.md

 ## Testing

+- Navigation bar  :
+  - user able to direct to different pages when they click the pages that they selected.

 - Contact form page  :
   - There is implemented the required to fill up the details in order to be able to click submit .